-Simply going to landmarks can make visitors feel very detached from what actually transpired in each place; this is especially true for children.
+Simply going to landmarks can make visitors feel very detached from what actually happened in each place; this is especially true for children.
 The Gruppo Storico Romano (Roman Historic Group) wanted to provide a brand-new way to see those far away days.
 History buffs from Rome and beyond, plus all kinds of tourists visiting the Eternal City, will find a fun and different day out in this school.

 The Gladiator School offers visitors the chance to experience the everyday life of a gladiator.
 While perhaps the most popular experience is Gladiator for a Day, they also offer longer courses for residents of Rome.
-The classes are structured like those of a real school, with a pensum including theoretical and practical lessons.
+The classes are structured like those of a real school, with a "pensum" (study plan) including theoretical and practical lessons.
 Those who finish the full course can then opt to become permanent members of the School of Gladiators and carry on the ancient tradition for the next generation.

 Anyone over 8years old can begin training!